erikpukinskis/prototype-narrative-editor/README.md

 Here's how it works.

-the server
+The server
 ----------

 First off, this document is written in a filed called README.md.
 It's written in a language called Markdown.
 You can see that file [here](README.md).

-In order for you to be able to read a nicely formatted version of this document in your web browser, there needs to be a web server that can take requests from folks on the internet, convert that README file into HTML, and send it down to peoples' web browsers on their phones and computers.
+In order for you to be reading a nicely formatted version of this document in your web browser right now, there needs to be a web server that can take requests from folks on the internet, convert that README file into HTML, and send it down to peoples' web browsers on their phones and computers.

 There are lots of ways to accomplish that, but one good way is to write a little server in another language, called Javascript.
 It's just a few lines of code, and we can put that in a filed called `server.js`: